swift-nav/piksi_sample_grabber/README.md

 libconfuse: http://www.nongnu.org/confuse/

 We recommend installing these from source from the links.
+You may need to restart your computer to make sure these kernel modules are running before using the binaries.

 #### FTDI D2XX drivers
 Dependency for set_uart_mode and set_fifo_mode